praekeltfoundation/vumi-jssandbox-toolkit/docs/states/overview.rst

 BookletState
 ------------

 A state for displaying paginated text.
-Useful when present medium length pieces of text that need to split across multiple USSD messages or pages of related information.
+Useful when presenting medium length pieces of text or pages of related information that need to be split across multiple USSD messages.

 See :class:`BookletState`.